twome/pinguno/CODE_OF_CONDUCT.md

 * The use of unwelcome sexualized language or imagery and unwelcome sexual attention or advances
-* Trolling (taken in its original meaning to mean "deliberately disguising irony as sincerity to provoke intense responses"), undeserving or non-constructive insulting/derogatory comments, and non-constructive personal or political attacks
+* Trolling (taken in its original meaning to mean "deliberately disguising irony as sincerity to provoke intense responses"), unreasonable or non-constructive insulting/derogatory comments, and unreasonable personal or political attacks
-* Unfair public or private harassment
+* Unreasonable public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission, in situations where that illegal or unethical
+* Publishing others' private information, such as a physical or electronic address, without explicit permission, in situations where that is unethical
-* Promoting bigotry, rape culture, fascism, or any other conduct which could reasonably be considered inappropriate by good people
+* Promoting bigotry, rape culture, exploitation, fascism, or any other conduct which could reasonably be considered unacceptable by good people

 ## Our Responsibilities